How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 Read Also: Working of Ball Valve

-2. Diaphragm actuated gate valves: It is a bi-directional flow safety valve.
-It uses a combine method of the gate valve and diaphragm valve to produce a very reliable hybrid.
+It is a bi-directional flow safety valve.
+It uses a combined method of the gate valve and diaphragm valve to produce a very reliable hybrid.

-4. Zero static valves: This valve is best suitable for clean operational applications because it has the capability to remove the flow stagnation and bacterial growth opportunities.
+This valve is best suitable for clean operational applications because it has the capability to remove flow stagnation and bacterial growth opportunities.

-5. Shut-off valves: This is a most common type of valve which uses a positive closure to stop the fluid flow.
+This is the most common type of valve which uses a positive closure to stop the fluid flow.

-6. Diaphragm Solenoid Valve: This is a type of the regular solenoid valve, which is an electromechanical valve employed to control flow.
+This is a type of regular solenoid valve, which is an electromechanical valve employed to control flow.
 In addition to the solenoid coil, this valve also has a rubber diaphragm in the valve body.
 It opens and closes against the hard seat.
 It can act indirectly or directly.

 The diaphragm valve has the following major components: